vacanza/holidays/README.rst

     A boolean value which when set to True will include the observed day of a holiday that falls on a weekend, when appropriate.
 (Default: True)

+prov
+    A string specifying a province/state that has unique statutory holidays.
+    (Default: Canada='ON', UnitedStates=None)

 More Examples
 -------------